Jerry Vale: Career

 Vale's early nightclub performances led to additional shows in the early 1950s, including one lasting for three years at the Enchanted Room, a club in Yonkers, New York.
 When Paul Insetta (road manager for singer Guy Mitchell and hit songwriter) heard him there, he signed him to a management contract and further coached him.
 Insetta arranged for Vale to record some demonstration records of songs he'd written, and he brought them to Columbia Records.
 Guy Mitchell introduced Vale to Mitch Miller, then head of A&R at Columbia Records.
 Vale signed a recording contract, with Insetta as his manager for many years to come.

 Jerry Vale appeared on the Ted Mack Amateur Hour in 1950 singing "It Isn't Fair".

 Vale's first recording with the Columbia label, with accompaniment by Percy Faith and his band, was "You Can Never Give Me Back My Heart", reached No. 29 on the Billboard Hot 100 chart, becoming Vale's first U.S. hit.

 His version of "The Star-Spangled Banner", recorded in late 1963, was a fixture at many sporting events for years, and the gold record Vale received was displayed at the National Baseball Hall of Fame in Cooperstown, New York.
 Vale frequently sang the song at Yankee Stadium.
 Additionally, he owned the Daytona Beach Admirals.

 He sang the Late Night with David Letterman anthem "It's A Late Night World" on the program's eighth anniversary special in 1990.
 He made cameo appearances as himself in the 1990 film Goodfellas and the 1995 film Casino, both directed by Martin Scorsese.

 Vale reportedly suffered a stroke in 2002 and did not perform in his later years.

 Personal life

-In 1959, Vale married Rita Grapel, a burlesque dancer.
+In 1959, Vale married Rita Grapel, an actress.
 His biography A Singer's Life, by Richard Grudens, was published in 2000 by Celebrity Profiles.